dotlang/language/Enhancements.md

 ```
 This will remove `case` and `default` keywords.

-? - Omit parantheses from if/for/switch
+N - Omit parantheses from if/for/switch.
+This will decrease code readbility.

-? - Add annotation for documentation of a method or class or interface: `@doc('dsdsadsad')`
+Y - Add annotation for documentation of a method or class or interface: `@doc('dsdsadsad')`

-? - Calling methods (including constructor) by providing parameter names: `x.setData(name: 'start', value: 10);`
+Y - Calling methods (including constructor) by providing parameter names: `x.setData(name: 'start', value: 10);`.
+This will make code more readable without adding much complexity.

+N - Remove braces, like Python (We may also need to decide about notation to define anonymous functions).
+    It's a bad idea to have language's semantics rely on invisible characters.
+Go doesn't do this.

+N - Remove void keyword.
+No, explicit is better than implicit. `int f1() { ...}; f2() { ... }` they are same thing but seem different because of removal of void.

+? - remove semicolon from end of lines.

+N - Remove sub-package concept.
+We only have a set of packages.
+This is what golang does / But hierarchy is the key to handle the complexity.
+Also we don't have such a concept, it's just a feature.

+* - How should we specify version number of a package?
+How should we address the version of a dependency?
+Later for package/build manager compoennt this will be decided.

+Y - No annotations?
+Configuration should not be part of the code, and most of the time they can be replaced with good design patterns like decorator or ....